Numerical Operations – Basics

 There are two type of multiplications, the first one is static multiplication which you only need to change the gain of an amplifier to do the trick, which is not special, so I am not going to show any image about that.

 Moreover, most of the equations don't just multiply over a constant only, so that is the reason why we need dynamic multiplication.
-To multiply any number, you need to multiply one of the input with a gain of 128, normlizing the signal ; thus, you will something like shown:
+To multiply any number, you need to multiply one of the input with a gain of 128, normalizing the signal ; thus, you will something like shown:

 dynamic multiplication